Arian8Ultra/react-router-sitemap/README.md

 **Bonus** : you can also generate a robot.tsx file with this generator

 ## generateSitemap :
-for this function you just need to pass it your router.routes as a parameter and this will return a string which is in the format of an xml file and you can use it however you want
+for this function you just need to pass it your **router.routes** and **url** as parameter and this will return a string which is in the format of an xml file and you can use it however you want
 ### code example:
 ```
 import { router } from "../../Routes/Router"; //import your router object   ***React Router 6+***`

 const handleClick = (e: any) => {
   // downlaod sitemap.xml
-  const sitemap = generateSitemap(router.routes); // generate site map for your router
+  const sitemap = generateSitemap(router.routes,'url'); // generate site map for your router

   // make a link to download the site map
   const element = document.createElement("a");